Architecture Overview

 Semantic Checkpoint Saver: An advanced persistence mechanism that captures comprehensive agent state information at strategic interaction points, enabling reliable state reconstruction and context resumption.

-Agent-Specific Memory Isolation: Each agent maintains a discrete memory space linked to its unique identifier (agentId
+Agent-Specific Memory Isolation: Each agent maintains a discrete memory space linked to its unique identifier (

 Agent core state data